aaronp18/discraft-plugin/README.md

 Use `d!setup` for information on how to setup the bot in discord or `d!help` for command help.
 <hr>
 <h5>NEW</h5>
  You can now use the website to configure the bot <a href="http://discraft.hourglassprograms.com/">here</a>.
-This is alittle easier than setting it up in Discord.
+This is a little easier than setting it up in Discord.

 <hr>